sugarlabs/sugar-docs/src/python-porting-guide.md

   CHANNEL = TelepathyGLib.IFACE_CHANNEL
   ```
   Replace calls to `Channel` and `Connection` classes of
-  `telepathy-python` with a dictonary of `dbus.Interface()`.
+  `telepathy-python` with a dictionary of `dbus.Interface()`.
 Look
   through the source code for constants used by `Channel` and `Connection`
   objects as keys.
-Use these constants as keys to a dictonary of the
+Use these constants as keys to a dictionary of the
   `dbus.Interface()` objects.
 For example;
   ```python
   Channel(self._connection.requested_bus_name, channel_path,